Ria424/developers-animatesdk-docs/Document_object/Document6073.md

 #### Description

-Method; performs a general transformation on the current selection by applying the matrix specified in the arguments.
+Method; Performs a general transformation on the current selection by applying the matrix specified in the arguments.
 For more information, see the [Element.matrix](../Element_object/Element10.md) property.

 #### Example